Bylaws of the Federation of Christian Ministries (FCM)

 B. The other Circle members are appointed by the Circle of Directors.
 These appointments may be changed or reaffirmed every three years by mutual agreement of the person(s) serving and the Circle of Directors.

-C. All elections should occur before the National Assembly.
+C. All elections should occur before the end of the fiscal year.
 The process for elections of national officers is the following: A committee, appointed by the Circle and identified to the membership:

 The same process is used to elect the Regional Vice Presidents except that voting is limited to the membership of the respective Region.
 If the elected Vice President(s) vacate(s) a Regional Vice Presidency before the completion of the term for any reason, the President in consultation with the Executive Committee may appoint a replacement for the remainder of the term.
 Appointed Vice President(s) will complete the term of resigned Vice President(s).
 The Region will then hold an election for this office.